Annual fund assessments & strategies

 Planned giving campaigns

-With 25 years of leadership experience and fundraising success at internationally acclaimed arts organizations, Dale C. Hedding joined ACG in 2014 to lead and expand the Contributed Revenue Enhancement practice.
+With 25 years of leadership experience and fundraising success at internationally acclaimed arts organizations, Dale C. Hedding joined ACG in 2014 to expand the Contributed Revenue Enhancement practice.
 In addition to his depth of knowledge in advancing institutions so they can better serve their communities, he also has a track record of enhancing the quality and results of development programs, creating dynamic annual fund and capital/endowment campaign operations, executing turnarounds, and implementing best practices for boards, volunteers, and staff teams.

 Prior to joining ACG, Mr. Hedding served as the Vice President of Development at the Baltimore Symphony Orchestra (BSO) for seven years, leading the development program through a period of dramatic transition, doubling the total number of contributions to 10,000 while growing core annual giving by more than 50 percent.
 He also directed board and staff teams through several $1 million plus major funding initiatives for new programs such as BSO OrchKids, affordable ticket initiatives, and the musician-inspired Music Matters challenge campaign, which raised $2 million as the BSO emerged as a revitalized, innovative, and financially stable organization.